michimussato/OpenStudioLandscapes/README.md

 >
 > A Feature template (work in progress) is provided for developers to integrate new Features:
 > [OpenStudioLandscapes-Template](https://github.com/michimussato/OpenStudioLandscapes-Template?tab=readme-ov-file#create-new-feature-from-this-template).

+## I don't like Pipeline!
+I'm a free thinker and I don't like boudaries!

+The reputation of _pipeline_ can be ambiguous.
+On one hand, it's here to increase efficiency.
+On the other hand, it does so limiting options - by forcing us to work within specific guidelines.

+Again, **OpenStudioLandscapes** will not (and cannot) tell you how you work and which workflow the hole grail is.
+This is up to you and your team.
+With **OpenStudioLandscapes** you just set the playground in that sense.

+> [!IMPORTANT]
+>
+> Which render manager is the one most suitable for your environment?
+Do you want to use
+> multiple production tracking systems side by side?
+This is where **OpenStudioLandscapes**
+> can assist you:
+>
+> getting those systems up and running quickly and cleanly - _**how**_ you
+> configure and use them is not **OpenStudioLandscapes**' choice to make.
+It's yours and
+> yours alone.

 ## I have zero understanding for bugs!
 Who can I blame?